Nomination

 Champion Tree

-This category is related to Tree Size.
+This category is related to Tree Size for a given species.
 You can nominate a tree that you think is the largest of

 or regional area, called a Champion Tree.
 This is an official

-designation confirmed through your Regional Urban Forester with the Texas Forest Service.
+designation confirmed through your Regional Urban Forester with the Texas A&M Forest Service.
 When

-two trees are within 5 points of each other, they are termed
+two trees of a species are within 5 index points of each other they are termed

 co-champions.
 Examples of Champion trees can be found by using